 - Pierced ear infection: Ear piercing for kids is another common cause of earache in children and can cause excruciating pain if not treated on time.

-- Other causes: In some cases, earache could also be caused by teething, sore throat, dental abscessesiA bacterial infection characterized by pus-filled, swollen gums and dental cavities, causing intense pain and fever. , and sinusitisiAn infection in which the tissues that line the sinus (hollow, air-filled spaces in the skull) get swollen or inflamed. .
+- Other causes: In some cases, earache could also be caused by teething, sore throat, allergies, dental abscessesiA bacterial infection characterized by pus-filled, swollen gums and dental cavities, causing intense pain and fever. , and sinusitisiAn infection in which the tissues that line the sinus (hollow, air-filled spaces in the skull) get swollen or inflamed. .

 Signs And Symptoms Of Earache In Children